wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

 ## My geeky foodie walking tour

-1. At SFO or OAK airport, walk to the BART station to take the BART train (that leaves every 15 minutes) to the <a target="_blank" href="https://goo.gl/maps/rbZbkbMN7cTCDqiu7">Embarcado</a> station.
+1. At SFO or OAK airport, walk to the BART station to take either BART train (that leaves every 15 minutes) to the <a target="_blank" href="https://goo.gl/maps/rbZbkbMN7cTCDqiu7">Embarcado</a> station.
+One way, it's $10 from SFO, $11.40 from OAK.

+1. Have luggage?
+I've given it (with $10) to the <a target="_blank" href="https://goo.gl/maps/NwriyskXjjJvM94XA">Hyatt Regency hotel at Embarcadero</a> or <a target="_blank" href="https://goo.gl/maps/scwDkDr1NTMDXMKV8">5-star 1 Hotel</a>.

+1. Hungry already? <a target="_blank" href="https://goo.gl/maps/tawNRfSj2xPPxFaH8">Yank Sing</a> serves superlative traditional dim sum in or to go.
+There's a gourmet market inside the <a target="_blank" href="https://goo.gl/maps/GMg5oVC8EswCZ2Yd8">Ferry Building</a> under the clock tower and "Port of San Franciso" sign.

+    <a target="_blank" href="https://www.mercato.com/shop/ferry-building">fancy breads, dog treats, mushrooms, chocolates from around the world, caviar, etc.</a>.

 1. Walk 4 blocks NorthEast or take a Muni street car along The Embarcadero toward Fisherman's Wharf.

-1. If you have the time, visit the <a target="_blank" href="https://goo.gl/maps/GMg5oVC8EswCZ2Yd8">Ferry Building</a> under the clock tower and "Port of San Franciso" sign to visit unique shops and eats (including dog treats and caviar).

 1. The Exploratorium (science museum) is not just for kids.